 Digging a little deeper into the myths and legends of the world it is easy to see just how ingrained in the human consciousness such traffic with the unseen has become.
-There is a definite psycho-sexual aspect to the earliest reports of vampirism among the inhabitants of Eastern Europe for example.
+There is a definite psycho-sexual aspect to the earliest reports of vampirism for example.
 These victims suffered a prolonged series of nocturnal attacks involving the feeling of being crushed, and in some cases actively sexually assaulted, by a heavy yet mostly incorporeal creature whose sole purpose seemed to be the theft of their life-force.
 This was not always drained through the blood as later reports would have us believe, nor was a deceased family member always witnessed at the scene of the crime either.

-The authorities of the day were generally unaware of the existence of diseases such as tuberculosis, virulent contagions that would spread through small rural communities like the Devil himself.
+The authorities of the day were generally unaware of the existence of diseases such as tuberculosis, virulent contagions that would spread through small rural communities like the plague bringing arrows of Artemis.
 They tended to fall back upon the idea that persons recently buried, usually of the laxest religious morals whilst alive, were responsible for the attacks.
 This sociologically acceptable argument served to bolster the grip of the church over its subjects while adding to the penitent torment of the vampire’s victims.
 How many innocent corpses were disinterred, beheaded and burnt to ashes at the behest of the local priest when the real cause lay elsewhere we will never know.
 Such vagaries are nowhere near as important as the actual experiences of the afflicted.

 In fact mankind has a long history of being plagued with the double-edged affections of otherworldly beings.
-The earliest Greek legends tell of the wanton, and in some cases incestuous, sexual habits of their proudly pre-Pagan gods and goddesses.
+The earliest Greek legends tell of the wanton, and in some cases incestuous, sexual habits of their proudly virile gods and goddesses.
 Bored with limitless power and enduring immortality, they would frequently engage in intercourse with mortal men and women, siring many renowned heroes as well as a few notable monsters as well.
 The punishments dealt out with cruel precision by jealous deities on those unfortunate few who were unable to resist the embrace of their celestial husbands or wives is legendary, adding a cautionary backbone to tales of sexual deviance often bordering on outright bestiality and supernatural rape.

 Such are but a few examples of the many and varied instances of mortal intercourse with non-physical entities that run seemingly ignored through the rich body of worldwide folklore.
-It is safe to say that most, if not all mythological dynasty’s have such human branches somewhere in their otherwise divine family tree.
+It is safe to say that most mythological dynasties have such human branches somewhere in their otherwise divine family tree.
 Moving away from the gods we find many monsters just as willing to share their affections with people on the material plane, if not more so.
 In the Islamic world much discussion has been had on the possibility of relationships between mortals and jinn, the original precursor to the much more benign westernised genie and one of Allah’s earliest creations.
 Such a union is not only generally accepted but marriage between the two species is allowed in certain cases, if not directly sanctioned under the main body of Shari’ah law.